Faithful and Accurate Self-Attention Attribution for Message Passing Neural Networks via the Computation Tree Viewpoint: Can Attention Interpret Att-GNNs?

-We compare the proposed \textsc{GAtt} against another attention-based explanation method~\cite{Ying2019GNNExplainer, Luo2020PGExplainer, SanchezLengeling2020XAIGNNeval}, named as \textsc{AvgAtt}, which attributes each edge as the average of the attention weights over different layers and attention heads.
-As another baseline, we additionally include random attribution, called `Random', by randomly assigning scores between $[0, 1]$ to each edge.
+\paragraph{Baseline Methods.} Since the analysis of edge attribution from attention in Att-GNNs has not been studied previously, we present our own baseline approaches.
+We first compare the proposed \textsc{GAtt} against another attention-based explanation method~\cite{Ying2019GNNExplainer, Luo2020PGExplainer, SanchezLengeling2020XAIGNNeval}, named as \textsc{AvgAtt}, which attributes each edge as the average of the attention weights over different layers and attention heads.
+We additionally include random attribution as another baseline (`Random'), by randomly assigning scores in $[0, 1]$ to each edge.